 Our bodies are made up of billions of building blocks called cells.
 Each cell contains DNA.
 Small parts of DNA are called genes.
 Genes tell our body how to grow, develop, and function.
 There are about 20,000 genes in human DNA.
-The complete set of genes, or genetic material, in a cell or living thing is called a genome.
+Our complete set of genes or genetic material is called our genome.

 Changes in our DNA can have an impact on our health.
 Everyone is born with their own DNA changes.
 Some DNA changes cause or contribute to diseases, but most do not.
-Your child's doctor thinks knowing more about your child's DNA changes will help them take better care of your child.
+Knowing more about your child's DNA changes will help their doctor take better care of them.

-How the Test is Done
+How the Test Is Done

-An rGS test looks for DNA changes in a blood or spit (saliva) sample.
-Blood is the best sample for rGS.
-If a saliva sample is used, testing may take longer to complete.
-Results of rGS are best understood when the lab has samples from your child and both biological parents.
+A GS test looks for DNA changes in a blood or spit (saliva) sample.
+Blood is the best sample for GS.
+If a spit (saliva) sample is used, testing may take longer to complete.
+Results of GS are best understood when the lab has samples from your child and both biological parents.
 This helps the lab know which DNA changes came from the parents and which are new to your child.
 DNA changes that might explain your child's medical condition are reported.

-You can expect to get test results within 8 days.
+You can expect to get test results within 10 weeks.